talkpython/100daysofcode-with-python-course/days/28-30-regex/README.md

 ## Day 1: Quick overview

 In today's videos I will teach you the 80/20 you need to know about Python's `re` (regular expression) module.
-It's a powerful skill to add Python toolkit, but I will also show when not to use regexes.
+It's a powerful skill to add to your Python toolkit, however I will also show you when not to use them.

 ## Day 2: Solidify what you've learned